isomerpages/moe-ganengsengsch/_co-curriculum/Character & Citizenship Edn/Sexuality Education.md

     <td class="tg-tsok">*Lessons will be conducted during CCE lessons*</td>
   </tr>
   <tr>
-    <td class="tg-tsok">2<br><br>(60 mins)</td>
+    <td class="tg-tsok">Mending a Broken Heart<br>Lesson 1B<br>(60 mins)</td>
+    <td class="tg-tsok">Students will learn how to manage their emotions if they were to face a breakup and know that relationship building involves person emotions and vulnerabilities, and changes and challenges.
+Students will also learn that a decision to end a relationship will have consequences on oneself and others, and that grief and loss due to rejections and broken relationships is normal and that one can recover from the experience.
+They will learn that there are healthy ways of coping with breakdowns in relationships and that family and friends are important pillars of support. </td>
 		<td class="tg-tsok">·         Know that relationship-building involves personal emotions and vulnerabilities, and changes and challenges.<br><br>·         Know that a decision to end a relationship will have consequences on oneself and others.<br><br>·         Know that grief and loss due to rejections and broken relationships is normal and one can recover from the experience.<br><br>·         Know there are healthy ways of coping with broken relationships, and family and friends are important pillars of support.<br></td>
     <td class="tg-tsok">Lessons will be conducted during CCE lessons &amp; assembly sessions.</td>
   </tr>
   <tr>